eecs280staff/tutorials/docs/setup_vscode_wsl.md

 ```

 ## Create a project
 To create a VS Code project, create a folder (directory).
-There are many ways to create folders: Finder AKA File Explorer, VS Code interface, VS Code integrated terminal, and the system terminal.
+There are many ways to create folders: File Explorer, VS Code interface, VS Code integrated terminal, and the system terminal.
 We'll use the system terminal and call our example project `p1-stats`.

 Open the Terminal ([Ubuntu Bash Shell](cli.html#open-terminal-windows)).